tmpfs/tmpfs.org/README.md

 ## Workflow

-If you run with `--env production` the css will not be updated as it is inlined as critical css in production so for developement purposes run:
+If you run with `--env production` the css will not be updated as it is inlined as critical css in production so for development purposes run:

 ```
 spike watch